pekrau/CouchDB2/README.md

 If the document is already in the database, the `_rev` item must be present in the document; its value will be updated.

-If the document does not contain an item `_id`, one will be added having a hex UUID4 value.
+If the document does not contain an item `_id`, it is added having a UUID4 hex value.
 The `_rev` item will also be added.

 ### db.update(docs)